wnstn/winstonhearn-current/content/wrote/2026/systems-story-for-the-united-states.md

 As a species, we know _so much_.
 We have so many skills, and so many talents, and so many things that we've built up.
 Our resilience, our skills, our knowledge, our creativity & love & adaptability & _everything that's already built_ are the raw materials we're working with if we decide to move beyond this wealth preserving system (which is called capitalism, although I have intentionally avoided that name).

 Today, everything happens so much in a single system.
 That system is large, and frankly, it sucks.
-What I'm eternally curious to understand now is: what if we tried different everythings, what if we employed all of our absurdity and creativity to evolve this world into more that we have now?
+What I'm eternally curious to understand now is: what if we tried different everythings, what if we employed all of our absurdity and creativity to evolve this world into more than we have now?

-What if we explored the everything else, so much more?
-What if new things happened so much?
+What if we explored the everything else, so much more? **What if new things happened so much**?

-I like to dream about building that future, and I hope this story makes you curious to dream similar dreams.
+I like to dream about building that future and I hope this story makes you curious to dream similar dreams.
 Thanks for reading.